 - Warranty: 1 year

 PLEASE NOTE: This breast pump is no longer available.
 As a team, we have decided to leave this review intact.
 We still invite you to read Melanie’s thorough experience as she injected alot of knowledge (and humor) into her writing.
-You can still access her breakdown of the three major brands below and other Honorable Mentions below.
+You can still access her breakdown of the three major brands below.

 One of the main reasons we found the PJ’s Bliss to be such an effective pump is that it has soft silicone cups instead of the hard plastic flanges used in most pumps.
 Not only was the silicone much gentler on the breast (no angry red marks like those left by the edges of some other breast pump flanges), and without the push-pull motion used in many other pumps that often led to nipples like Stretch Armstrong, the silicone allowed for compression and vacuum, which felt much more akin to a baby’s suckling.
 (You can check out the difference in this video from Limerick.)
 As far as our research extended, Limerick PJ’s pumps were the only ones with soft cups.